Observation of Gravitational Waves by Invariants for Electromagnetic Waves: Invariants for EMWs

-Let us return to our case.
-For the plane EMWs given in \Cref{eq:plane_wave}, it can be easily seen that the invariants vanish.
-Therefore, their perturbations, denoted by $J_{1}$ and $J_{2}$, are gauge-invariant.
+where $I_{i}$ are the leading-order quantities, and $J_{i}$ are the perturbations for $i\in\left\{1,2\right\}$.
+For the plane EMWs given in \Cref{eq:plane_wave}, it can be easily seen that the invariants $I_{i}$ vanish.
+Therefore, their perturbations $J_{i}$ are gauge-invariant.
 This fact provides a strong motivation to use the invariants as measurement quantities when observing GWs by the plane EMWs.
-The perturbations $J_{i}$ for $i\in\left\{1,2\right\}$ are obtained by
+The perturbations $J_{i}$ are explicitly obtained by